mayurisaxena15/HR-Analytics-Project/README.md

       ``` dax
       Active Employees = SUM('HR-Employee-Attrition'[EmployeeCount])-SUM('HR-Employee-Attrition'[Attrition count])
       ```
     - Data groups were created to make better visuals.
-Then visualizations of total attrition by work life balance, by age and by distamce from home was created.
+Then visualizations of total attrition by work life balance, by age and by distance from home was created.
 * Third page: Turnover Analysis 1
   - Investigates the factors contributing to employee turnover.
 * Fourth Page: Turnover Analysis 2